 Mobile phones have come a long way in the last 20 years.
 Long gone are the days when we chose a new phone based on them having the latest version of Snake or for having a cutting-edge colour screen.
 Nearly all of us now have smartphones, with which we can do pretty much anything.
-They are basically pocket-sized computers, and we now value our smartphones on how quickly and smoothly we can browse the internet, among other things.
+They are basically pocket-sized computers, giving us the abilitiy to browse the internet with ease, no matter how far away we are form our home broadband connection.

 With so much choice out there, it can be difficult deciding which smartphone you want next.
 And with every mobile manufacturer bringing out a new smartphone every year, keeping up to date can be difficult.
 This guide will show you the best smartphones available on the market that allow you to browse the web effortlessly and help you to decide which one will be right for you.